dynatrace-innovationlab/.github/README.md

 For easier local development we also provide a `makefile` with two targets:

 - `markdownlint`: runs the linter
-- `markdownlint-fix`: runs the autofix option
+- `markdownlint-fix`: runs the auto fix option